 We stipulate that the residual sequence $\mathbf{\tilde{Y}}_{0:T-1}$ is a random quantity distributed according to a probability measure $\mathbb{P}$.
 We assume that the corresponding probability space is defined as appropriate.

-We assume throughout that we are given an \emph{exchangeable} calibration dataset $D_{\mathrm{cal}}=\{\mathbf{\tilde{Y}}_{0:T-1}^{(i)}\}_{i=1}^{N}$ containing the residual sequences of historical trajectories, where the term exchangeability is defined as follows: \begin{definition}[Exchangeability] A collection of $N$ random variables is said to be exchangeable if the joint probability distribution of any permutation of these $N$ random variables are the same.\footnote{Note that exchangeability is a weaker condition compared to assuming that data are independent and identically distributed (i.i.d.).} \end{definition} It should be noted that we only assume that the multiple complete $T$-horizon sequences are exchangeable, without requiring exchangeability within time-horizons; i.e. we do not assume $\tilde{Y}_t$ and $\tilde{Y}_{t'}$ are exchangeable or i.i.d. for a given $0 \leq t\neq t' < T$, as residuals at different time steps may exhibit temporal correlation.
+We assume throughout that we are given an \emph{exchangeable} calibration dataset $D_{\mathrm{cal}}=\{\mathbf{\tilde{Y}}_{0:T-1}^{(i)}\}_{i=1}^{N}$ containing the residual sequences of historical trajectories, where the term exchangeability is defined as follows: \begin{definition}[Exchangeability] A collection of $N$ random variables is said to be exchangeable if the joint probability distribution of any permutation of these $N$ random variables is the same.\footnote{Note that exchangeability is a weaker condition compared to assuming that data are independent and identically distributed (i.i.d.).} \end{definition} It should be noted that we only assume exchangeability at the $T$-horizon trajectory level, without requiring exchangeability within the time-horizon; i.e., we allow $\tilde{Y}_t$ and $\tilde{Y}_{t'}$ to be correlated for a given $0 \leq t\neq t' < T$.
 Another important remark is that if the nominal trajectory is generated from a data-driven model (e.g., neural-network), the calibration dataset $D_{\mathrm{cal}}$ must not involve any residual of training data, as we have assumed that all data come from the same distribution and such an operation would alter it.